ernstlab/GECSI/README.md

 Use the following command to compute the distance between new samples and training samples. **Note**: Make sure to stick with the same working directory and project name as in Step 1 (so that the output will be generated in the same folder as where you downloaded the models).

-    ./GECSI.sh -c compute_dist -d --gexp-ref "/path/to/training_sample_gene_expression.tsv" --gexp-apply "/path/to/your_sample_gene_expression.tsv" --proj-name "your_proj_name" -o "your_wd"
+    ./GECSI.sh -c compute_dist -d --gexp-ref "your_wd/your_proj_name/training_sample_gene_expression.tsv" --gexp-apply "/path/to/your_sample_gene_expression.tsv" --proj-name "your_proj_name" -o "your_wd"

 ## Step 4: Find Nearest Samples ##

 Use the following command to find the nearest training samples for the new samples. **Note**: Make sure that "your_sample_names.txt" contain the exact same sample names as in the gene expression data file.

-    ./GECSI.sh -c find_nearest --ref-list "/path/to/training_sample_names.txt" --apply-list "/path/to/your_sample_names.txt" --proj-name "your_proj_name" -o "your_wd" --nref 414
+    ./GECSI.sh -c find_nearest --ref-list "your_wd/your_proj_name/training_sample_names.txt" --apply-list "/path/to/your_sample_names.txt" --proj-name "your_proj_name" -o "your_wd" --nref 414

 ## Step 5: Apply Pre-trained Models ##

 **Caution**: Preprocessing steps will take up to **30G** of storage.
 Make sure you preserve enough space for running these commands.

-1. You will need to first download all training sample chromatin state annotations to generate features for prediction.
+1. Bin the chromatin state files using the following command into 200 basepair into a separate folder called `training_sample_chromatin_states_binned/`:

     ```
-    wget placeholder_for_chromhmm/training_sample_chromatin_states.zip -O training_sample_chromatin_states.zip
+    ./preprocessing/bin_bed.sh "your_wd/your_proj_name/training_sample_chromatin_states/" 200 "your_wd/your_proj_name/training_sample_chromatin_states_binned/" hg38
     ```

-2. Unzip the zip file.
-You will obtain a folder named `training_sample_chromatin_states/` that contain all training sample chromatin state bed files.

-    ```
-    unzip training_sample_chromatin_states.zip
-    ```

-3. Bin the chromatin state files using the following command into 200 basepair into a separate folder called `training_sample_chromatin_states_binned/`:

-    ```
-    ./preprocessing/bin_bed.sh "/path/to/training_sample_chromatin_states/" 200 "/path/to/training_sample_chromatin_states_binned/" hg38
-    ```

-4. Now you can apply the pre-trained GECSI models on your new samples.
+2. Now you can apply the pre-trained GECSI models on your new samples.

     **Important**: The following command performs application for each new sample and for each chromosome (specified in `--apply-sam` and `--apply-chr` command).
 You may want to parallelize this process if you want to generate outputs for multiple samples and chromosomes using GNU Parallel or a job array.

     ```
-    ./GECSI.sh -c apply --chrstate "/path/to/training_sample_chromatin_states_binned/" --apply-sam "sample_name" --ref-list "/path/to/training_sample_names.txt" --proj-name "your_proj_name" -o "your_wd" -k "5" --ref-chr "all" --apply-chr "chr" --sample-size "100000" --nref "5" --lambda "0.0001"
+    ./GECSI.sh -c apply --chrstate "your_wd/your_proj_name/training_sample_chromatin_states_binned/" --apply-sam "sample_name" --ref-list "your_wd/your_proj_name/training_sample_names.txt" --proj-name "your_proj_name" -o "your_wd" -k "5" --ref-chr "all" --apply-chr "chr" --sample-size "100000" --nref "5" --lambda "0.0001"
     ```

 Once it's finished, you will see the predicted chromatin state annotations in `your_wd/your_proj_name/Apply_0/predictions/chr/`.
 The results will be stored in ".rds" format in this folder and ".bed.gz" format in the subfolder `bed_files/`.

-****

-## Guide for training your own model using your gene expression and chromatin state data ##
+# How do I train my own model? #
 #TODO
 After making sure that GECSI is correctly set up, you can use the program to train and apply your model now!
 Check "-h" or "--help" for help with the options.